ministryofjustice/analytical-platform-ingestion-scanner/README.md

 ### Scanning

 - `scan` pulls ingested object from landing bucket, scans with ClamAV.
-If clean, moves to processed bucket for upstream sync, or if infectected, move to quarantined bucket and send message to SNS.
+If clean, moves to processed bucket for upstream sync, or if infectected, move to quarantined bucket.

 ## Running Locally